 4. Reporting with Excel

-I am very passionate about Microsoft Excel and I keep myself updated with new features and you can rely on the rich functionality to design amazing dashboards, charts, trend analysis, data validation, or any other task that has to do with data or numbers.
+I am very passionate about Microsoft Excel and I keep myself updated with new features you can rely on the rich functionality to design amazing dashboards, charts, trend analysis, data validation, or any other task that has to do with data or numbers.

 5. Exploring Productivity and Collaboration Apps